Lockout (film): Plot

 Snow and Emilie discover evidence that the prisoners were being illegally used as test subjects.
 Alex finds and captures Emilie; he also shoots Snow, leaving him for dead.
 Alex learns that Hydell has killed all of the hostages; he contacts the President, threatening to let Hydell and the prisoners rape Emilie if they are not released.
 The President refuses to allow a siege and risk Emilie, causing Langral to temporarily relieve him of his command.
 Langral orders the destruction of MS One.
-Hydell tries to rape Emilie as promised, but is stopped by Alex.
-Hydell and Alex fight, resulting in Alex's death.
-Hydell then tries to stab Emilie, but Snow arrives and knocks him out.
+Hydell tries to rape Emilie but is stopped by Alex; Hydell kills him, then tries to stab Emilie, but Snow arrives and knocks him out.
 Snow and Emilie flee from Hydell and the remaining prisoners.
-Meanwhile, Langral's men plant a bomb on the prison.
+Meanwhile, Langral's men attack the prison and manage to plant a bomb to destroy it.
 Snow and Emilie use space suits and jump from MS One as it detonates.
 Using their suits, Snow and Emilie re-enter Earth's atmosphere and land safely in New York City, where Snow is arrested.

 Emilie later realizes that Mace's incoherent rambling was actually a code revealing the location of Frank's briefcase.
-Examining the motel room where Frank was killed, Emilie realizes that Langral saw what he believed was Snow shooting Frank on a mirrored door which only showed part of what happened when in reality Snow was shooting at the actual assassin at the same time that Frank was shot.
-Snow gives the briefcase to Shaw, who unlocks it but is shocked to find it empty.
+Examining the motel room where Frank was killed, Emilie realizes that Langral saw what he believed was Snow shooting Frank on a mirrored door, which only showed part of what happened; in reality, Snow was shooting at the actual assassin at the same time that Frank was shot.
+In an interrogation room, Snow gives the briefcase to Shaw, who unlocks it but is shocked to find it empty.
 Snow notes that he had not given Shaw the combination, and Shaw is revealed to be the mole and arrested.
-However, he believes that he will get off lightly as people like him are needed.
-Snow is released and his possessions returned, including a lighter given to him by Frank before his death.
+Snow is released, and his possessions are returned, including a lighter given to him by Frank before his death.
 Examining the lighter, Snow finds a memory card containing the real secret information hidden inside.
 Emilie meets Snow and teases him after discovering his first name is Marion; the pair walk away together.